asetapen/pystory/README.md

 # pystory

-Python application to periodically capture images from a webcam and take screenshots
+A simple Python application for periodically capturing a  history of this computer's user and usage (camera + screenshots).